Holsworthy

 Holsworthy is a market town and civil parish in the Torridge district of Devon, England, 36 mi west of Exeter.
 The River Deer, a tributary of the River Tamar, forms the western boundary of the parish, which includes the village of Brandis Corner.
-According to the 2011 census the population of Holsworthy was 2,641; it was estimated at 3,287 in 2019.
+According to the 2011 census the population of Holsworthy was 2,641, growing to an estimated 3,287 in 2019.